praveenmunagapati/solo/README.md

 ## Customer Feedback ##
 >"The next big thing." - Jim Carey
 >"Bigger then facebook for cats." - Joe Swanson
->"I was on the edge until I found this product, HCR-328 saved my life." - Abe Lincoln
+>"I was on the edge until I found this product, Sharpbot saved my life." - Abe Lincoln

 ## Closing and Call to Action ##
 Just do it.